© 2014 Raymond Island Net

 Other rights may be detailed in text

 During a prolonged and scheduled outage, this service is coordinated and staffed by volunteers to help people travel from home on the island to Ugly Betty's waiting room.
-The bus runs from about 5am to 11pm (12am on weekends), following the ferry operating day.
+The bus runs from 7am to 8pm daily for residents and essential service only.
+Assistance animals are accepted on the bus provided that they are identified as qualified, accredited, and serving the individual they are with.

 When the service is running, bookings are advisable: m: